bafnetwork/web3ttt/content/course/03-writing-smart-contracts-solidity/index.md

      - `performAttack2(address)` which performs a sell on `InconspicuousToken`
    - The attack should drain the `InconspicuousToken`'s balance into the attacking contract's balance
 2. Use the check-effects-interactions pattern to fix `InconspicuousToken`.

+## Project Status Update

+Begin writing the smart contract(s) for your project.
+Do not be afraid to use sources like [the OpenZeppelin contract library](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts) for help and inspiration.
+Remember to emit events for things that your web application will need to be aware of!